sjweil9/coordinator_api/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

 # Coordinator API

+Coordinator is a mobile app for concurrent editing of To-Do lists.
+Users can add friends and invite them to collaborate on lists, where each can mark tasks as claimed or completed with real-time updates to all other list collaborators.

-This is the backend API for https://github.com/sjweil9/coordinator_app / https://expo.io/@sjweil9/coordinator_app
+This is the backend API for the App, hosted at https://github.com/sjweil9/coordinator_app / https://expo.io/@sjweil9/coordinator_app

 It is not intended for use as a public API, the endpoints are designed specifically for required App functionality.

 ## Requirements